 Challenge: How can we create flows for multiple systems?

-Öhlins was previously dependent on several different systems to deal with aspects such as warehouse management and important product safety data.
-They were looking for a solution to give better control and a clearer overview.
+Previously, Öhlins was dependent on several different systems to deal with aspects such as warehouse management and important product safety data.
+They were looking for a solution that could provide better control and a clearer overview.

 “Previously, we had different systems that had been developed both in-house and externally, linking our stock and product information with our business system,” explained Arnold.
 “We identified a major risk in using in-house systems and external systems that had not been further developed.
 We’ve now reached a stage where everything that enters or leaves our warehouse is dealt with using Novacura Flow and reported to our business system, whether these are components or finished products, and whether they need to be sent to customers, scrapped or otherwise dealt with.
 Being able to work with different systems within a single flow is essential.”

 Challenge: How can IT support operations?